Sustainable Leadership - From Cliché to Crucial

 The Leadership Conference 2015 Offers:

-Keynote Speakers: Amanda Lang (Senior Business Correspondent CBC News, Author of The Power of Why), Emechete Onuoha (Vice President of Global Government Affairs, Xerox Canada), and Jim Hopson (President & CEO, Saskatchewan Roughriders)
+Keynote Speakers: Naheed Nenshi (Mayor, City of Calgary), Emechete Onuoha (Chief Innovation Officer, Xerox Canada), and Jim Hopson (President & CEO, Saskatchewan Roughriders)

 Spring Forward: Grandey Leadership Luncheon: Features the 2015 Grandey Leadership Honouree: Dallas Howe (Chief Executive Officer, DSTC Ltd.)

-President's Panel: Moderated by Edwards School of Business Dean, Daphne Taras with Chief Darcy Bear (Chief, Whitecap Dakota First Nation), Stewart Hanlon (President & CEO, Gibson Energy) and Holly Hetherington (Vice President, Aplin Executive Search)
+President's Panel: Moderated by Edwards School of Business Dean, Daphne Taras with Chief Darcy Bear (Chief, Whitecap Dakota First Nation), Lillas Hatala (Executive Director, Integrative Leadership International Ltd) and Stewart Hanlon (President & CEO, Gibson Energy)